elexis/elexis-server/bundles/at.medevit.logback.mattermost/README.md

 # Mattermost Logback Appender

-This fragment connects logback to mattermost.
+This fragment connects logback to [Mattermost](url "https://about.mattermost.com/").

 ### Configuration